baggepinnen/EuclideanDistanceMatrices.jl/README.md

 ## Bayesian estimation of locations
 ### With distance measurements
 If both noisy position estimates and noisy distance measurements are available, we can estimate the full Bayesian posterior over positions.
-To this end, the function `psoterior` is avialable.
-We demonstrate how it's used with an example, and start by generating some sythetic data:
+To this end, the function `posterior` is available.
+We demonstrate how it's used with an example, and start by generating some synthetic data:
 ```julia
 using EuclideanDistanceMatrices, Turing
 N = 10    # Number of points